Geographypods.com - School Geography

 Commerical activities at a local scale have also become globalized.
 This means that the old method of 'one advert to suit everyone' is long gone.
 When is the last time that you saw a badly dubbed shampoo advert on the television?

-Task 2 - Read this article from the Financial Times.
+Optional Task - Read this article from the Financial Times.
 Under the title 'Globalization of Commerical Activities at a Local Scale', copy down the marketing breakdown of the following:

 Copy down the percentage approvals for each country set out and then describe how the marketing of both Colgate toothpaste and Nike are adapted at a local scale to fit in with the local cultural values.